In the current environment, many organisations have asked employees to work from home. I’m working from home right now as I write this.

 Working virtually can sometimes be tricky.
 You don’t have the convenience to pop your head over the office partition and ask your team a question.
 But there are very cool online tools that can help you stay motivated, connected and accountable for the work you’re doing.

 My team do a daily video conference check-in each morning.
 These virtual huddles allow our team to stay connected.
-It’s a good way for us to share what we worked on the previous day, what we are working on achieving for the day ahead and bring up and issues or concerns to address.
+It’s a good way for us to share what we worked on the previous day, what we are working on for the day ahead and bring up any issues or concerns we have.

 There are a bunch of video conferencing tools like Skype and Zoom that you’re probably familiar with.
 But just remember to make sure you have your IT security boxes checked.
 Stay Smart Online has information about some of the risks involved.